Pandemic job losses hit new high, antiviral tests disappoint

 Some U.S. governors have begun loosening up despite warnings from health authorities that it may be too soon to do so without sparking a second wave of infections.
 In Georgia, gyms, hair salons and bowling alleys can reopen Friday.
 Texas has reopened its state parks.

-In northern Colorado, a major meatpacking plant that closed because of an outbreak that killed four workers was set to reopen Friday after a two-week disinfection, even as some questioned how employees can maintain social distancing inside the facility.
+A major meatpacking plant in northern Colorado that closed because of an outbreak that killed four workers was set to reopen Friday after a two-week disinfection, even as some questioned how employees can maintain social distancing inside the facility.
+Meanwhile, a Tyson Fresh Meats beef plant in eastern Washington state was temporarily shutting down to test all its 1,400 workers.

 On the economic front, few experts foresee a downturn as severe as the Great Depression, when unemployment remained above 14% from 1931 to 1940, peaking at 25%.
 But unemployment is considered likely to remain elevated well into next year and probably beyond, and will surely top the 10% peak of the 2008-09 recession.